 Today's dinner table looks quite different than it did just 10 years ago.
 For one, there's likely a smartphone next to the fork.
 And on each plate, there might be a different meal—mom's paleo, dad's vegan, the kids' gluten- and nut-free.
 At first glance, you might think these changes are unrelated.
 And you might bemoan what's become of the family dinner.
 But it could be that, thanks to the technology at our fingertips, people are actually much more thoughtful about what they feed themselves and their loved ones.

 That mindfulness is apparent in micro-moments when consumers rely on Google Search to learn more about food.
-Through an analysis of these searches in the food category over the last two years, we are able to get a large-scale look at people's interests and intentions.
+Through an analysis of this search data in the food category over the last two years, we are able to get a large-scale look at people's interests and intentions.

 "To eat healthy, you have to pay a lot of attention," says Dr. Frank Lipman, the founder of Eleven Eleven Wellness Center in Manhattan.
 And people are, especially millennials, he contends.
 "They are 10 times more aware than my generation," says Lipman, and are "much more interested in staying healthy and eating healthy."

-Now, the focus of people's diets is less about eliminating foods than about adding them.
+The latest food trend is less about eliminating foods and more about adding them.

 Perhaps this growing "obsession with health," as food and restaurant consultant Michael Whiteman puts it, is in part due to the fact that people are living longer, and want their extra years to be healthy ones.
 (As the saying goes "If I knew I was going to live this long, I'd have taken better care of myself.")
 But both he and Lipman point to digital as a major catalyst for our growing health food fixation.
 "There's no question it's coming from the web," says Lipman.

-According to the new Food Trends Report, there is a growing consumer interest in the health-enhancing role of specific foods, or what experts call "functional foods."
+According to the new Food Trends Report, there is a growing consumer interest in the health-enhancing role of specific foods.
+Experts have dubbed these as “functional foods” i.e., foods that promote better health in addition to providing nutrition.

 A number of the top trending foods over the last two years are "healthy" ingredients like turmeric, apple cider vinegar, avocado oil, bitter melon, and kefir (high in trendy bacteria called probiotics).
 They are said to infer benefits like better skin, libido, and energy or cures for depression, insomnia, and pain (in fact, "benefits" is a term that's commonly searched for along with many of these foods).2 Now, the focus of people's diets is less about eliminating foods than about adding them.